Haileamlak/Haileamlak/README.md

 # 🙋‍♂️ Hola!

-I’m Haileamlak, a recent **Computer Science Graduate** passionate about creating digital solutions to problems our world is facing today.
-For the past three years, I have been working on diverse academical, personal, and hackathon projects taking different roles including Frontend Developer, UI/UX Designer, and Flutter Developer.
-Recently, I transitioned to backend development, focusing on building robust and scalable systems.
+I'm Haileamlak, a recent **Computer Science graduate** driven to build impactful digital solutions for today’s global challenges.
+With a background in UI/UX design and mobile app development, my focus is now on backend development, where I work to create scalable, high-performance systems that prioritize both functionality and user experience.

 ---